What is a status in CLM?

 Assign Viewers/Editors which should receive access further in the workflow

-Activate a contract - if it was imported with the signed Main document
+Activate a contract - if it was imported with the signed document

 Draft contract can be saved with minimum changes made in the contract, validation rules are skipped on purpose